 Table of Contents

 There is nothing like a PCS move to make you suddenly aware of how much stuff you have in your house.
-Some of it is necessary and needs to go with you to the next house, but often, a lot of it is not essential.
-The task of cleaning out your home can be daunting, but if you start far in advance of a PCS move and do a little bit at a time, then you will be able to get rid of many unwanted items during your PCS purge.
+Some of it is necessary and needs to go with you to the next house, but a lot of it is often less than essential.
+The task of cleaning out your home can be daunting, but if you start far in advance of a PCS move and do a little at a time, then you will be able to get rid of many unwanted items during your PCS purge.

 The more you purge, the lower your moving weight will be.
 This is important, especially if you are allowing the military movers to pack and move you.
 Each military family is given a PCS weight limit.
 This is determined by rank and whether the service member is married.
 The allowance does not increase for additional children.
-The more you clean out; you will be less likely to go over your limit.
+The more you clean out, the less likely you are to go over your limit.

 11 Things to Include in Your PCS Purge